zikriyeurkmezcengiz/ai-agents-for-beginners/02-explore-agentic-frameworks/README.md

 - **Autogen**: Focuses on event-driven, distributed agentic applications, enabling multiple LLMs and SLMs, tools, and advanced multi-agent design patterns.
 - **Semantic Kernel**: Focuses on understanding and generating human-like text content by capturing deeper semantic meanings.
 It is designed to automate complex workflows and initiate tasks based on project goals.
-- **Azure AI Agent Service**: Provides more flexible models, such as directly calling open-source LLMs like Llama 3, Mistral, and Cohere3.
+- **Azure AI Agent Service**: Provides more flexible models, such as directly calling open-source LLMs like Llama 3, Mistral, and Cohere.
 It offers stronger enterprise security mechanisms and data storage methods, making it suitable for enterprise applications.

 Still not sure which one to choose?

 ### Use Cases